 Murder suspect raises unprecedented $35M bail via friends

-With the help of wealthy family and friends in China, Li, a Northern California mother of two accused of killing the fath... .
-In this May 23, 2016 photo, the front gate is shut at the mansion where Tiffany Li lived in Hillsborough, Calif.
+In this undated photo provided by the San Mateo County Sheriff's Office is Tiffany Li.
+With the help of wealthy family and friends in China, Li, a Northern California mother of two accused of killing the father of her two children, is posting $35 million in bail for her release from jail pending trial.

 Add your comments below